F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 -------------
 The following table shows an example table when listing regions from the Azure CLI using the command ``az account list-locations -o table``.
 Note to list Azure Government Regions, you must use ``az cloud set --name AzureUsGovernment`` before running the list-locations command.

 ..
-IMPORTANT:: This list is just a static example, we strongly recommend running the commands yourself to retrieve the current list. |br| The **Name** column on the right is the value to use in your Telemetry Streaming declaration
+IMPORTANT:: This list is just a static example, we strongly recommend running the commands yourself to retrieve the current list. |br| The **Name** column on the right is the value to use in your BIG-IP Telemetry Streaming declaration

 ``az account list-locations -o table``